Spectre71/YTDL_py/README.md

 - chanche to `ydlv_opts` to `ydla_opts` for audio only!

 ## Disclaimer:
-- Use responsibly - Read documentation in-app and respect the other's content.
+- Use responsibly - Read documentation in-app and respect the content of others.